 The supermarket even incorporated a till and LP loved thanking other children for their purchases although there was more waiting to be paid for than actually being put in bags – I don’t think she’ll be getting a job in a supermarket any time soon!

 One highlight of Little Street is the climb on fire engine complete with lights and sounds.
 Both children loved this and the other areas around it – Police Station and petrol filling area.
 Around the fire engine there’s an area to enjoy ride on cars and Little Man kept coming back to the police car – Like father like son!

 Lastly, there’s a stage set up with a whole rail of dressing up outfits and musical instruments.
 LP hasn’t really discovered dressing up yet but the dressing up aspect of Little Street would definitely appeal to older children too.

 There were so many little things about Little Street that I loved.
 There were post boxes on all the shops, a main ‘town’ post box and postie bags and uniforms.
 Such a lovely touch for children to be able to deliver post to the shops!

 Are refreshments available at Little Street?

 Little Street also has a bar that you can buy drinks and snacks from, a lovely clean toilet and baby changing area and the seating area at the start that you can use to take a break or sit and drink your tea.
 Overall Little Street is incredibly well thought out, a really great place to visit and somewhere we will be going back to regularly.
-I originally thought that the 1.5hr sessions would be too short but having now visited Little Street I’ve found that the sessions are just right.
+I originally thought that the 1.5hr sessions would be too short but having now visited Little Street I’ve found that the sessions are just right and give a fantastic play experience for little ones.
 The staff are friendly and welcoming and the whole place is incredibly light and airy.
-I cannot wait to go back!
+The kids and I cannot wait to go back!